dariakryvosheieva/lo-solver/README.md

 #### Rosetta

-1. **Determine the word order and the English-to-Problemese word mappings.** This is done in an SAT-like manner, with "holes" representing word-translation mappings and constraints enforcing consistent word order.
+1. **Determine the word order and the English-to-Problemese word mappings.** This is done in a SAT-based manner, with "holes" representing word-translation mappings and constraints enforcing consistent word order.

 2. For each part of speech: